 The waveform is looped back from the FPGA to the processor through RFDC block, ADC Capture subsystem in FPGA and the memory blocks.
 In the processor system it is visualized in the frequency domain using a Spectrum scope block titled as ADC Captured Signal.
 The signal is also observed in the time domain using a Time scope block titled ADC Captured Scope Output.
 The data is observed on these scopes with a substantial delay after the simulation has started.
 This is because of the delay in the availability of the first frame of data by the scopes due to long loop back data path.

 Observe that both the transmitted and received signal show a tone of 0.5 MHz.

 5 from the command window as shown below to capture the data from the fifth channel.
 Run the simulation again and notice that the peak of the spectrum on ADC captured Signal scope is about 91.245 dBm as compared to 100 dBm for Channel 1.
 Similarly, notice that the amplitude of the time domain signal is reduced to 1578 from 4000 for Channel 1.

 adcChannelSelect = 5;

 This example demonstrated how to design the data paths involving the RF Data Converter on the Xilinx RFSoC device.
-You designed a system that generated a sinusoid waveform with multiple samples per clock and configured the RFDC block to transmit at the higher digital data rate of 2048 MSPS.
+You designed a system that generated a sinusoid waveform with multiple samples per clock and configured the RFDC block to transmit at the higher digital data rate of 2048 MSPS for real data and 1024 MSPS for IQ data.
 You also designed the data path to receive the transmitted samples back into the device and verified the waveforms by simulation.
 To verify the results on the hardware, see Transmit and Receive a Tone Using Xilinx RFSoC Device - Part 2 Deployment.
 You can follow the above design procedure to model any other high data rate wireless algorithm for Xilinx RFSoC Device.